 Accommodations are 2- and 3-bedroom villas that sleep 4-6 with living and dining rooms, TVs in each room, free Internet service, full kitchens with dishwashers and washer and dryer.
 Beside the large clubhouse where package players have free breakfast, lunch and two beverages each day, the on-property Ailsa Pub has bar and food service and 16 TVs.

 Located along the US 501 corridor, Mystical Golf offers a trio of Dan Maples designs, each a different style of golf architecture.
 The Wizard evokes Scottish links golf with rolling terrain, few trees and strategic mounding; The Witch winds its way through forests and marshlands; and Man O' War has wide fairways but water on every hole, with several island greens.
 The Witch and Man O' War are adjacent to each other, The Witch a 10-minute drive away.

 Guests stay in three-bedroom Mystical Resort Villas, which sleep up to a foursome, and receive free breakfast and lunch each day, two beverages per round, free range balls and cart fees.
 Some packages include a gift card for a golf shirt and a steak dinner at Logan's Roadhouse.

-A four-night stay at the two-bedroom Golf Villas at Barefoot Resort in North Myrtle Beach includes one round each at The Glens Group's four courses.
+A four-night stay at the two-bedroom Golf Villas at Barefoot Resort in North Myrtle Beach includes one round each at The Glens Group's courses.
 The most dramatic is Glen Dornoch, a spectacular property along the Intracoastal Waterway.
 Shaftsbury Glen, further inland near Conway, and Possum Trot round out the offerings.
 (Heather Glen, which paid tribute to Scottish-style links golf, has closed permanently.)